Official date-status guide for group-stage planning; recheck FIFA before treating team matchups or kickoff times as final.

 - Reader intent

-- Fans searching for 2026 World Cup group stage dates and planning windows.
+- Fans searching for the 2026 World Cup group stage schedule by date, official fixtures, June match windows, and planning steps.

 - tickets, hotels, viewing, travel insurance, newsletter